All the Sad Young Men by F. Scott Fitzgerald

 All the Sad Young Men is an anthology of nine stories by F. Scott Fitzgerald and published by Scribners in 1926.
 Fitzgerald composed these stories when his personal life and marriage were on the rocks.

-1. Synopsis of All the Sad Young Men
+1. All the Sad Young Men Synopsis

 This short stories collection, released a year after The Great Gatsby, highlighted many of the acclaimed book’s themes and distinctive writing styles, such as wealth and lost love.